ECOCITIES — BUILDING CITIES IN BALANCE WITH NATURE, second edition, New Society Publishers, Gabriola Island, 2006;

 ECOCITY BERKELEY — BUILDING CITIES FOR A HEALTHY FUTURE, North Atlantic Books, 1987

 ANOTHER BEGINNING, Treehouse Books, Berkeley, 1978

-Founding president of Urban Ecology (1975) and founder and current president of Ecocity Builders (1992), both non-profit California educational corporations.
+Founding president of Urban Ecology (1975) and founder and past president of Ecocity Builders (1992-2014), both non-profit California educational corporations.

 Oil Independent Oakland Task Force of the City Council of Oakland, California through 2007, on the Mayor’s Open Space Task Force, San Francisco, California, 2009.

 Past projects include leadership participation in: